yanisaspic/fEVE/README.md

 Currently, two instances of the fEVE framework have been implemented:

 -   **scEVE:** a specialized instance that analyzes single-cell transcriptomics datasets, using four scRNA-seq clustering methods.
-An in-depth justification of our methodological choices is available in the scEVE Method paper (in press).
+An in-depth justification of our methodological choices is available in the scEVE Method paper (https://doi.org/10.1093/nargab/lqaf073)

 -   **fEVE:** a generic instance that analyzes -omics datasets, using four data-agnostic clustering methods.
 A brief overview of our methodological choices is available in the fEVE Application Notes paper (in writing).